biocodices/project/README.md

 # => Will write "with_lists.csv" and jsonify the lists [1, 2], [3, 4], etc.
 ```

-Next time when you read that same CSV, `Project` will load the JSON fields
+Next time you read that same CSV, `Project` will load the JSON fields and
-and convert them back to Python objects.
+convert them back to Python objects.

 ```python
 df = pj.read_csv('with_lists')
 # => Get a DataFrame with the JSON fields loaded back to Python objects.